grantm/perl-libxml-by-example/source/index.rst

 library, which is written in C.  This tutorial uses sample code to introduce the features of ``XML::LibXML`` and the ways in which you can use the module.

-Get started with :doc:`basics` or jump directly to a specific topic using the links below:
+Get started with :doc:`a basic example <basics>` or jump directly to a specific topic using the links below:

 .. toctree::